Vendaval/camp2015/R/README.md

 -------------------
 # R Tutorial
-Through this tutorial you will learn how to use R from your local machine or from one of the [UL HPC platform](http://hpc.uni.lu) clusters.
+Through this tutorial you will learn how to use R from your local machine and from the cluster.
 We will also use the `ggplot` library to generate nice graphics and export them as pdf files.
 Then, we will see how to organize and group data.
 Finally we will illustrate how R can benefit from multicore and cluster parallelization.